holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 In addition, a Circle Lead may define a more general **_“Strategy”_** for the Circle, or multiple Strategies, which are heuristics that guide the Circle’s Roles in self-identifying priorities on an ongoing basis.

-#### 1.4.3 Circle Lead Controls Circle Resources
+#### 1.4.3 Circle Lead Controls Circle Assets

-To the extent the Circle itself has the authority to dispose of the Organization's property, limit its rights, or spend its tangible resources, this authority vests with the Circle Lead Role, which may then further authorize its Roles to do so.
+To the extent the Circle itself has the authority to dispose of the Organization's property, limit its rights, or spend its money, this authority vests with the Circle Lead Role, which may then further authorize its Roles to do so.

 #### 1.4.4 Amending the Circle Lead Role